Los Angeles Office

 Handled communications and appellate briefing for Schwab with respect to actions alleging violations of concentration policy in bond funds.

 Trial and appellate representation in United States v.
 Muntasser, a tax case arising out of charitable activities of Muslim charity in the 1990’s.
 Secured dismissal of key count, bail hearings and argument, appellate and post-trial advocacy.

-White Collar Representation in high profile cases against clients including Michael Milken, Leona Helmsley, and Claus von Bulow.
+White Collar Representation in high profile cases against clients including Leona Helmsley and Claus von Bulow.